-We always expect travelers to honor confirmed trips, but we understand when things come up.
+We always expect travelers to honor confirmed trips, but we understand that things come up.
 Trips can only be cancelled by either the owner or the traveler before the trip officially starts.

 The amount refunded to you for a cancellation depends on when you cancel the trip, and also varies by fee component (trip price, trip fee, protection fee, and, if applicable, young driver fee and delivery fee).